 Section 6 – Multi-State Locals: Locals may be jointly chartered within an area crossing the boundaries between Michigan and another contiguous state if the following conditions are met:

-ii) All of the members of the Local continue to exclusively hold state-level Party membership in the state organization within whose jurisdiction they individually reside, except as provided by Article IV, § 1(b);
+2) All of the members of the Local continue to exclusively hold state-level Party membership in the state organization within whose jurisdiction they individually reside, except as provided by Article IV, section 1(c);

-iv) New Party membership applicants residing within the Michigan side of the Local’s jurisdiction remain subject to Article IV, § 3 and any other membership admission policies adopted through resolutions of the SPMI;
+4) New Party membership applicants residing within the Michigan side of the Local’s jurisdiction remain subject to Article IV, section 3 and any other membership admission policies adopted through resolutions of the SPMI;

 Article IX: Publications

-a) The SPMI website shall be administered by a Website Committee composed of SPMI members appointed at state membership meetings, or by the SEC, and shall remain fully accountable to those representative bodies of the State Party, in accordance with Article VII, § 2(g).
+b) The SPMI website shall be administered by a Website Committee composed of SPMI members appointed at state membership meetings, or by the SEC, and shall remain fully accountable to those representative bodies of the State Party, in accordance with Article VII, section 2(h).

 Article X: Bylaws Amendments and Supremacy

 Section 1 – Amendments: These bylaws may be amended by a 2/3 majority vote of either a State Convention or referendum.
 State Conventions and referenda may also amend the State Platform by a majority vote.
 Such amendments to either document shall take effect following the close of the State Convention or referendum where adopted.